zotonic/zotonic/doc/ref/notifications/notification/meta-pivot_fields.rst

 Foldr to change or add pivot fields for the main pivot table.
 The rsc contains all rsc properties for this resource, including pivot properties.
+Fold with a map containing the pivot fields.

 Type:
-    :ref:`notification-foldl with a map containing the pivot fields.`
+    :ref:`notification-foldl`

 Return: